 Starting with a photograph, I paint layers of translucent melted encaustic wax over the surface to give my artwork luminous textured qualities.
 A collage of imagery is combined with colorful oil paints, exotic papers, textiles, earth pigments and other mixed media to give each piece a contemporary style all it’s own.
-My preferred size of birch wood cradle boards is generally between 20x24 to 36x36 inches and sometimes even larger.
 New ideas for artwork continue to pop into my head.
-Concepts that I’m excited to develop next are “Flora & Fauna of the Southwest” and "Wild West in Wax”.
-With a strong interest in history, I continue to create new pieces on the Mexican Revolution that will help to tell it’s story.
-I want to further explore utilizing acrylic mediums to build up layers with my images and mixed media.
-The polymer’s would also allow me to design three-dimensional pieces.
+Concepts that I’m excited to develop on are anything related to the Wild West.
+With a strong interest in history, I continue to create new pieces on the Mexican Revolution, America's First Nations, Frida Kahlo and Route 66.
+I want to further explore utilizing acrylic mediums and mixed-media to build up layers using photographic images.
 My art is about educating and building awareness for it’s viewers.
 Artists and photographers who have deeply influenced my work are Edward S. Curtis, Fritz Scholder, Andy Warhol and Annie Liebovitz.
 My current work combines an ancient painting process from Egypt called encaustic wax which takes on an ethereal dreamlike appearance.
 By layering multiple images, hot wax and pigments, my images begin to dissolve into each other, producing an enchanting mix of three-dimensional imagery.
 I enjoy exploring all the creative possibilities that encaustic wax provides me when combined with fine art photography.